ykro/panel-one/README.md

 ## Getting Started

-To try out the backend script immediately:
+To try out the scripts immediately:

 1. Clone this repository.
 2. Follow the setup instructions in [script/README.md](script/README.md).